Vince Young: Personal life

 As a result of his strong on-field performance and his ties to the Houston area, January 10, 2006, was proclaimed "Vince Young Day" in his hometown.
 The Texas Senate passed a resolution on February 20, 2007, to declare the day "Vince Young Day" throughout the state.

 Young has been in a number of television commercials for Madden 08 (for which he was on the cover), Reebok with Allen Iverson, and Campbell's Chunky Soup.
 He appears in rapper Mike Jones's video, "My 64".
 Young was also interviewed by 60 Minutes for an episode that was aired on September 30, 2007.

 Young re-enrolled at the University of Texas for the 2008 spring semester.
 In 2013, Young graduated from Texas with a degree in youth and community studies from the College of Education.

 Young continues to live in Houston's Hiram Clarke neighborhood.
 Young's grandmother, Betty, lives in the Sunnyside area of Houston.

 Disappearance

 On September 9, 2008, a distraught Young left his home without his cell phone.
 The reasons given were that Young was upset over being booed by fans after throwing a second interception against the visiting Jacksonville Jaguars the previous day and the sprained medial collateral ligament in his left knee suffered four plays after head coach Jeff Fisher prodded him back into the game.
 Young postponed a doctor's examination until the following day.
 After speaking to members of Young's family, Fisher called Nashville police.
 After a four-hour search, they found Young, who agreed to meet with Fisher and police at the team's training facility.

-In regards to the incident, Young's mother (Felicia Young) stated that her son was "hurting inside and out."
+In regard to the incident, Young's mother (Felicia Young) stated that her son was "hurting inside and out."